Quality and Outcomes with MSTCVS Fellowship

 - Previous experience in statistics/data analysis

-- Likely to apply the knowledge and abilities acquired during the Fellowship in own practice
+- Ability apply the knowledge and abilities acquired during the Fellowship in home practice

 - Academic experience in quality and outcomes analysis